epinett/CamooBulkSms/README.md

     echo $oSMS->displayOverview($orSMS);

 3)  Send the same SMS to many recipients

+            - Per request, a max of 50 recipients can be entered.

      $oSMS = new CamooSms('account_key', 'account_secret');
      $orSMS = $oSMS->sendText( ['+237623456790', '+237623456791', '+237623456792'], 'MyApp', 'Hello Kmer world!' );